 In L’Espiguette, the gay and nudist area is rather far away from the parking lots so be prepared to walk on the sand until you recognize a change on the crowd.
 The beach itself is kilometers long of sand.

-Our tips for visiting around Montpellier are:
+Our tips for gay travel in South France specifically around Montpellier are:

 - Maguelone Beach: another gay beach that is actually closer to Montpellier than L’Espiguette.
 Head to Palavas-les-Flots and continue until you reach the Kitesurf School.
 After that, the gay beach begins.